Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 Huawei has incorporated a reading mode that filters blue light to reduce eyestrain.
 It can be activated manually or, if we prefer, we can program the start and end time.

-Lastly, the Huawei P50 Pro includes a feature called Flicker Reduction (also known in the industry as DC Dimming ), which adjusts the brightness of the display by changing the power to the display circuitry.
+Lastly, the Huawei P50 Pro includes a feature called Flicker Reduction (also known in the industry as DC Dimming), which adjusts the brightness of the screen by changing the power to the display circuitry.

 When this feature is enabled, screen flickering (which gives some people a headache) is reduced, but in return, automatic brightness control and colors may be altered.